-FEALE COUNTER 2020
+FEALE COUNTER 2021

-9 Maigue River
+10 Maigue River

-Counter type: Logie Operation Period: Jan - Dec 2020 Performance: Good Verified: No
+Operation Period: Jan - Dec 2021

+Verified: No

-The River Maigue rises at the base of the Ballyhoura and Slievenamuck Mountains in the Galtee Mountain range in South County Limerick.
+The River Maigue rises at the base of the Ballyhoura and Slievenamuck Mountains in the Galtee Mountain range in south County Limerick.
 It drains a large catchment area of 1,009km2 extending from Ballylanders and Kilfinnane in the Southeast, flowing Northwest through the villages of Croom and Adare then turning north into the Shannon estuary at the Ferry Bridge, not far from Kildimo village.
 The River Maigue catchment area is characterised predominantly by rich pastureland and forms part of the renowned 'Golden Vale' agricultural area.

 The Maigue counter is a ten-channel counter.
 The counter was completed in March 2013 and is a re-engineered crescent shaped weir.
 The site uses three counters to count all ten channels and therefore requires a greater amount of time to maintain and verify.
-In 2020 the counter was operational and worked well.
+In 2021 the counter was operational and worked well.
 The counting weir requires work after each winter to connections and electrodes due to significant debris and velocity of water during flood events.
 Counting of fish in the winter floods is very limited.
+A new camera system is to be installed in January 2022.